 Another benefit to the latest Kore’s lighter yet slightly more forgiving build is apparent in the bumps.
 Namely, there’s a lot of pop from the stiff construction, and its moderately short turn radius (16.4m for my 177cm length) and nimble overall feel encourage quick and snappy movement.
 If you’re a mogul specialist and prefer more shock absorption, a damper design like Blizzard’s Rustler 9 or Salomon’s QST may win out for you.
 But among stiff and strong all-mountain models, the Kore 93 is a perfectly viable option for the occasional zipper line.

-High-end materials and construction have never been an issue with the Kore, but one complaint that Head has addressed with this 2022 iteration is in regard to durability.
+High-end materials and construction have never been an issue with the Kore, but one complaint that Head addressed with the 2022 iteration that we tested is in regard to durability.
 Specifically, the prior model was prone to showing premature wear, particularly along the sides where the thin, polyester fleece topsheet would occasionally chip.
-What Head has done with the new version is round off the top (the term here is “chamfer”), which reduces the risk of chipping while also saving weight and mass.
+That said, by rounding off the top (the term here is “chamfer”), Head reduced the risk of chipping while also saving weight and mass.
 The thin topsheet itself still strikes me as more likely to show scrapes and scratches than a traditional design, but that’s more of a cosmetic complaint.
-And it’s worth noting that Head hasn’t raised the prices for the 93, and at $649, it undercuts much of its all-mountain competition by around $50.
+And importantly, Head lightly revised the topsheet for the latest 2022-2023 version with a more traditional matte finish for better long-term durability.